thanpisit2006/CPE112-FinalProject/README.md

 # cpe112

-Smart Convenience Management System
+Smart Convenience Management System - CPE112 Final Project

 ---

 ## overview

-This project is a console-based inventory management system written in C.
+This project is a console based inventory management system written in C.

 The system supports: